If you’re looking to increase your website traffic, one method you may want to consider is an SEO link exchange.

-In this blog post, we’ll give you some tips on how to approach an SEO link exchange so that it benefits both parties involved and helps boost your website’s traffic!
+In this blog post, we’ll give you some tips on how to approach an SEO link exchange so it benefits both parties involved and helps boost your website’s traffic.

-A link-building strategy is when two or more websites agree to share links.
+An SEO link exchange is a form of link-building strategy where two websites agree to exchange links.
 This is usually done through guest blogging and content creation, with the goal of boosting SEO and increasing site authority.

 According to an Ahrefs study of 1,000,000+ websites, 73.6% of them have reciprocal backlinks.